AEBilgrau/GMCM/README.md

 The package utilizes [Rcpp](https://github.com/RcppCore/Rcpp) and [RcppArmadillo](https://github.com/RcppCore/RcppArmadillo) to evaluate the likelihood function quickly.

 Additional information and documentation will follow very soon.
-For now, see `help(“GMCM")` for some help and examples.
+For now, see `help("GMCM")` for some help and examples.

 ## Installation